New Deformations of Quantum Field and Gravity Theories

 Jean-Emile Bourgine (University of Melbourne)

-Peter Bouwknegt (Australian National University)
+Peter Bouwknegt (Mathematical Sciences Institute, Australian National University)

-Kiril Hristov (Sofia University)
+Kiril Hristov (Sofia University, Bulgaria)

-Sergei Kuzenko (University of Western Austrialia)
+Sergei Kuzenko (University of Western Australia)

 Yi Pang (Tianjin University)

-Emanuel Scheidegger (BICMR, Peking University)
+Emanuel Scheidegger (Beijing International Center for Mathematical Research, Peking University)

-Savdeep Sethi (Chicago)
+Savdeep Sethi (University of Chicago)

 ASSOCIATED EVENTS